timvisee/timvisee.com/content/blog/2019-07-17_snippet-correctly-capitalize-names-in-php/index.md

 ```

 <details>
-<summary>Tap here to expand better version for use with Laravel.</summary>
+<summary>Tap here to expand a better version for use with Laravel.</summary>

 > This variant is more concise and uses a function approach using
 > [Laravel collections][laravel-collections]: